Ink: History

 Ink was used in Ancient Egypt for writing and drawing on papyrus from at least the 26th century BC.
-Egyptian red and black inks included iron and ocher as a pigment, in addition to phosphate, sulfate, chloride, and carboxylate ions; meanwhile, lead was used as a drier.
+Egyptian red and black inks included iron and ocher as pigments, in addition to phosphate, sulfate, chloride, and carboxylate ions, with lead also used as a drier.

-Chinese inks may go back as far as four millennia, to the Chinese Neolithic Period.
-These used plants, animal, and mineral inks based on such materials as graphite that were ground with water and applied with ink brushes.
-Direct evidence for the earliest Chinese inks, similar to modern inksticks, is around 256 BC in the end of the Warring States period and produced from soot and animal glue.
-The best inks for drawing or painting on paper or silk are produced from the resin of the pine tree.
-They must be between 50 and 100 years old.
+The earliest Chinese inks may date to four millennia ago, to the Chinese Neolithic Period.
+These included plant, animal, and mineral inks, based on such materials as graphite; these were ground with water and applied with ink brushes.
+Direct evidence for the earliest Chinese inks, similar to modern inksticks, is found around 256 BC, in the end of the Warring States period; being produced from soot and animal glue.
+The preferred inks for drawing or painting on paper or silk are produced from the resin of the pine trees between 50 and 100 years old.
 The Chinese inkstick is produced with a fish glue, whereas Japanese glue (膠 nikawa) is from cow or stag.

 India ink was invented in China, though materials were often traded from India, hence the name.
 The traditional Chinese method of making the ink was to grind a mixture of hide glue, carbon black, lampblack, and bone black pigment with a pestle and mortar, then pour it into a ceramic dish to dry.
 To use the dry mixture, a wet brush would be applied until it reliquified.
 The manufacture of India ink was well-established by the Cao Wei dynasty (220–265 AD).
-Indian documents written in Kharosthi with ink have been unearthed in Chinese Turkestan.
+Indian documents written in Kharosthi with ink have been unearthed in Xinjiang.
 The practice of writing with ink and a sharp pointed needle was common in early South India.
 Several Buddhist and Jain sutras in India were compiled in ink.

-In ancient Rome, atramentum was used; in an article for The Christian Science Monitor, Sharon J. Huntington describes these other historical inks:
+Cephalopod ink, known as sepia, turns from dark blue-black to brown on drying, and was used as an ink in the Graeco-Roman period and subsequently.
+Black atramentum was also used in ancient Rome; in an article for The Christian Science Monitor, Sharon J. Huntington describes these other historical inks: